-The Islamic Studies Library is please to host a screening of A Memory in Khaki by Syrian filmaker Alfoz Tanjour.
+The Islamic Studies Library is pleased to host a screening of A Memory in Khaki by Syrian filmmaker Alfoz Tanjour.

 A discussion between film director, Alfoz Tanjour and Dr. Mafalda Ade, course lecturer at the McGill Institute for Islamic Studies, will follow the screening.